 - Medical, surgical and dental referrals.

 - Routine laboratory testing.
 Other laboratory tests and all x-rays are referred into the community and payment is the student's responsibility.

-- Allergy desensitization service is provided off campus by Lakeside ENT, Dr's Pence and Groch, 349.5828.
+- Allergy desensitization service is provided by an off campus provider.
 Billing is direct with the practice.
 Check with your insurance carrier regarding coverage.